-- a) Reviewing all securities actions brought or pending within the United States or a foreign jurisdiction in which LACERS has suffered losses. - b) Timely filing complete and accurate proof of claims forms on LACERS' behalf, including the necessary supporting documents and information, necessary to recover damages in every securities class action brought or pending within the United States in which LACERS has suffered losses. - c) Providing timely notice to LACERS of each settlement recovery, with sufficient time to allow LACERS to opt-out of domestic actions, and/or opt-in to foreign actions.
-LACERS Staff shall have the authority to determine, and to communicate to the

-- Custodian Bank and/or Third-Party Vendor, the deadline for such notice in each particular case. - d) Providing quarterly reports to LACERS Staff and the City Attorney's Office regarding these functions, including any securities litigation proceeds recovered. - e) Providing outside securities litigation monitoring counsel which has been engaged by LACERS pursuant to Section D.4 of the Securities Litigation Policy with access to LACERS' securities holdings and transaction information in order to enable such counsel to identify losses associated with existing and potential lawsuits.
+- Reviewing all securities actions brought or pending within the United States or a foreign jurisdiction in which LACERS has suffered losses. - b) Timely filing complete and accurate proof of claims forms on LACERS' behalf, including the necessary supporting documents and information, necessary to recover damages in every securities class action brought or pending within the United States in which LACERS has suffered losses. - c) Providing timely notice to LACERS of each settlement recovery, with sufficient time to allow LACERS to opt-out of domestic actions, and/or opt-in to foreign actions.
+Staff shall have the authority to determine, and to communicate to the Custodian Bank and/or Third-Party Vendor, the deadline for such notice in each particular case. - d) Providing quarterly reports to Staff and the City Attorney's Office regarding these functions, including any securities litigation proceeds recovered. - e) Providing outside securities litigation monitoring counsel which has been engaged by LACERS pursuant to Section XVIII.D.4 with access to LACERS' securities holdings and transaction information in order to enable such counsel to identify losses associated with existing and potential lawsuits.